HumanSignal/Adala/README.md

 # ADALA

-Adala is an Autonomous DatA (Labeling) Agent framework.
+Adala is an Autonomous DAta (Labeling) Agent framework.

 Adala offers a robust framework for implementing agents specialized in data processing, with a particular emphasis on diverse data labeling tasks.
 These agents are autonomous, meaning they can independently acquire one or more skills